oliolioli/three.js.components/README.md

 # three.js.components

-Working through three.js tutorials to become fluent in &Ropf;³.
+Working through three.js tutorials to become fluent in programming in &Ropf;³. :)